v-jacx/u1_hw_star_wars/README.md

-# Star Wars, the Command Line, and The Battle for the Fate of the Universe
+# Michael Lackey, the Command Line, and The Battle for the Fate of the Universe

 ![star wars theme image](https://res.cloudinary.com/ahonore42/image/upload/v1611100619/starwars-canon-banner_silgff.jpg)